Couchers-org/couchers/app/web/markdown/handbook.md

 ### Is it okay to advertise or promote my business, organization, or cause on Couchers.org?

 No. It is a violation of the Terms of Service to use the platform to advertise, promote, or advocate for a business, organization or cause.
-With that said, it is okay to mention your approval/disapproval of, interest in, or involvement with a business, organization, or cause, as long as that is not the primary purpose of your profile or message.
+With that said, it is okay to mention your approval/disapproval of, interest in, or involvement with a business, organization, or cause, as long as that is not the primary purpose of your profile, message, or event.

 <a class="handbook-anchor" name="report"></a>